James has been an online writer for over seven years. His articles often focus on wildlife, but he is also a diehard Scottish football fan.

 1. The Oldest Trophy in Football

-Scotland is the home of the oldest football trophy still in use, the Scottish Football Association Challenge Cup or just Scottish Cup for short.
+Scotland is the home of the oldest football trophy still in use, the Scottish Football Association Challenge Cup, or just Scottish Cup for short.
 It was crafted by the silversmith George Edward & Sons in Glasgow out of solid silver.
-Its approximately 19 inches high and weighs just a little under 5 pounds.
-It was first awarded in 1874, the first year of the Scottish Cup competition to Queens Park FC who defeated a now defunct team called Clydesdale 2-0 in the final.
+It's approximately 19 inches high and weighs just a little under five pounds.
+It was first awarded in 1874, the first year of the Scottish Cup competition to Queens Park FC, who defeated a now-defunct team called Clydesdale 2-0 in the final.

 The original trophy resides for most of the year at the Scottish Football Museum at Hampden Park, Glasgow.
-Once a year, it is removed, given a good clean and polish before being presented to the tournament winners.
-Afterwards, it is simply returned to the Museum.
-A replica trophy does exist and this is given to the winners after the ceremony and is also used for commercial purposes.
+Once a year, it is removed and given a good clean and polish before being presented to the tournament winners.
+Afterward, it is simply returned to the Museum.
+A replica trophy does exist, and this is given to the winners after the ceremony and is also used for commercial purposes.

 2. The Most Successful Football Club in the World

-Have you ever wondered just who is the most successful football club in the world?
+Have you ever wondered just who the most successful football club in the world is?
 You might be tempted to think it is Real Madrid.
-After all, they have won an impressive 13 European Cup/Champions Leagues and overall they have won a staggering 87 major trophies.
+After all, they have won an impressive 13 European Cup/Champions Leagues, and overall they have won a staggering 87 major trophies.
 However, Scotland plays host to a football club that has 28 more major trophies than even the mighty Los Blancos.
 That club is Rangers FC.
-The Glasgow giants have in their 146 year history won a mind blowing 115 trophies, including a world record 54 League titles.
+The Glasgow giants have, in their 146-year history, won a mind-blowing 115 trophies, including a world record 54 League titles.

 3. The Fiercest Football Rivalry